Coordination of Islamic Colleges: Co-curricular activities

 Various educational and intellectual sessions and cultural programmes are organised at regular intervals and on official days such as Independence and Republic Days.
 Eminent scholars, doctors, legal and political experts, writers, military officials and personality developers are invited to the colleges to interact with the students.
 The extracurricular activities in the colleges also include various programmes in Arabic, English, Urdu and Malayalam languages.

 In addition, students are given special training in various presentation skills such as elocution, debates, seminars, table talks, discussions, mock parliaments etc. Moreover, there are magazines (both manuscript and printed), tabloids, bulletins, pamphlets, wall journals, souvenirs and research magazines to improve the writing skills of the students.

+Controversy with Samastha Kerala

+Tensions between the CIC and the Samastha Kerala Jem-iyyathul Ulama escalated over the CIC's constitutional amendment, Faizy's attempt to standardise the dars curriculum, and the Wafiyya marriage policy.
+In November 2022, Samastha formally expelled Faizy, citing anti-organisational activities.
+In February 2023, Samastha withheld cooperation with the CIC pending Faizy's removal as General Secretary.
+Faizy denied the allegations and said he would "focus on the future."
+Students and parents protested against proposals to discontinue the Wafy and Wafiyya courses.